 - You can only place a King on an empty tableau pile.

-Cards are moved from the tableau to the foundation individually.
+Cards can be moved from the tableau to the foundation individually.
 If Aces are revealed at the very beginning, you can move them to the foundation right away!

-If you run out of options in the tableau, you can either undo one or more actions or draw one or more cards from the stock to the waste.
+If you run out of options in the tableau, you can undo one or more actions.
 Undoing can come in handy when you placed a card onto the wrong tableau pile or change your plan in hindsight.
-To make the game more challenging, you can also deactivate this option using our custom rule Undo Off.
+To make the Solitaire card game more challenging, you can also deactivate this option using our custom rule Undo Off.

-Every move you make counts – literally.
-You gain or lose certain amounts of points for specific actions.
-Certain custom rules and playing in multiplayer mode affect the scoring.
-See the chart below the image for details.
+Solving the game is one thing.
+But let us look at how to win Solitaire, now.
+Every move you make counts – literally!
+In Klondike Solitaire you gain or lose certain numbers of points for specific actions.
+Certain custom rules and playing in multiplayer mode affect these scores.
+See the chart below the image for detailed info.

 |When using the custom rule Joker:|